 He has held trustee positions at three charitable organisations and was a primary school governor for three years.

 Born in Manchester, he went to Urmston Grammar School and studied English and Philosophy at Lancaster University.

 Joy has worked for Bishop Creighton House for almost 10 years.
 Prior to this Joy worked in Leeds providing a social club for people with learning disabilities and in the Civil Service.
 Joy joined first as Volunteer Co-ordinator for Homeline and has covered Homeline Management for 2 years previously during maternity leave.
 In addition to Homeline H&F Joy managed the Richmond Homeline pilot in 2011-12 which was a partnership with the NHS to provide a new telephone befriending service in that borough.
 In 2012 Joy was awarded a level 3 VRQ (Vocationally Related Qualification) certificate in Staff and Volunteer Management.
 Joy now manages the Homeline Services, the Keep Active Services and H&F Connect 55+

 Care & Repair Manager since 1999

 Matthew has worked for Bishop Creighton House for 14 years, initially joining as Care & Repair Caseworker in 1999, progressing to Casework Manager and then to his current role as Care & Repair Manager.
-He is responsible for running the Care & Repair project and also has an overseeing role with our other practical improvement project, Safer Homes.
+He is responsible for running the Care & Repair project and also has an overseeing role for our Community Centre.
 He is also part of the BCH Management Team.

 He has experience working in the private and local government sectors.
 Prior to joining BCH, he worked for Croudace Construction, working on-site within the management team on various commercial and housing schemes.